Islandora/documentation/docs/user-documentation/metadata.md

 <!-- Next revision: check status of changing 'bundles' to 'entity sub-types' (https://www.drupal.org/project/drupal/issues/1380720). -->

-As described in the [Nodes section](objects.md), Islandora 8 digital objects are comprised of _nodes_ for descriptive metadata, _media_ for technical metadata, and _files_ for the binary objects.
-This section describes how descriptive metadata is managed in Islandora 8.
+As described in the [Nodes section](objects.md), Islandora 8 digital objects are comprised of _Drupal nodes_ for descriptive metadata, _Drupal media_ for technical metadata, and _Drupal files_ for the binary objects.
+This section describes how Islandora 8 uses and extends Drupal fields to manage descriptive metadata.

 ## Content Types

-In Drupal, _Content Types_ are sub-types of _Nodes_.
-Content types contain fields and configurations for how those fields can be edited or displayed.
-Each content type is essentially a _metadata profile_ for a digital resource's descriptive record.
+In Drupal, _Nodes_ come in different sub-types called _Content Types_ (e.g. Article, Basic page, Repository item).
+Content types contain fields, and configurations for how those fields can be edited or displayed.
+Each content type is essentially a _metadata profile_ that can be used for a digital resource's descriptive record.
 For each field in a content type, an administrator can configure how data is entered, how it can be displayed, how many values can be stored, and how long the value can be.
 Some configurations, such as data entry and display, can be changed at any time.
 Others, such as how long a value can be or what options are available in a Select list, cannot be changed once content has been created without first deleting all content of that type.
+However, fields can be added to existing content types with no consequence.

-For example, the 'islandora_defaults' module provides a _Repository Item_ content type that defines several fields including "Alternative Title" and "Date Issued".
+For example, the 'islandora_defaults' module provides a _Repository Item_ content type that defines many fields including "Alternative Title" and "Date Issued".
 Under the management menu for Repository Item you can see a list of the fields it includes ("Manage fields" as well as tabs for changing the input forms ("Manage form display") and display modes ("Manage display").
 (See the "[Create / Update a Content Type](content_types.md)" section for more details on creating and configuring fields.)

 ![Screenshot of the "Manage fields" page for the "Repository Item" content type from islandora_defaults.](../assets/metadata_content_type_screenshot.png)